-continues to collect detailed data for each of the recommended objectives.
-At this time sonly available for Goal 2.
-Objective 2.2: Percentage of dwelling units within 2.0 miles of each station that are connected to the station through a low-stress bicycling network: Red Line Brunswick Line Purple Line Corridor Cities Transitway Objective 2.3: Percentage of dwelling units within the attendance zone of each public school that are connected to each school through a low-stress bicycle network: Elementary Schools Middle Schools High Schools Objective 2.4: Percentage of dwelling units within 2.0 miles of a public facility will be connected to that facility through a low-stress bicycling network: Libraries Recreation Centers Regional and Recreational Parks Objective 2.6: Percentage of Montgomery County elementary schools with at least 1 bicycle parking for each 20 students of planned capacity AND that are "acceptable" rack styles per the standard in the Association of Pedestrian and Bicycle Professionals' Bicycle Parking Guidelines 2nd Edition : Elementary Schools Middle Schools High Schools Objective 2.7: Percentage of blocks in the Silver Spring CBD that have at least the amount of short-term bicycle parking required by the current zoning code.
-Bethesda CBD (forthcoming) Friendship Heights CBD (forthcoming) Germantown (forthcoming)
+Staff co ontinues to collect detailed data for each of the recommended objectives.
+At this time data is only available for Goal 2.
+Objective 2.2: Percentage of dwelling units within 2.0 miles of each station that are connected to the station through a low-stress bicycling network: Red Line Brunswick Line Purple Line Corridor Cities Transitway Objective 2.3: Percentage of dwelling units within the attendance zone of each public school that are connected to each school through a low-stress bicycle network: Elementary Schools Middle Schools High Schools Objective 2.4: Percentage of dwelling units within 2.0 miles of a public facility will be connected to that facility through a low-stress bicycling network: Libraries Recreation Centers Regional and Recreational Parks Objective 2.8: Percentage of Montgomery County public facilities with 1 short-term bicycle parking space per 10,000 square feet of floor area: LibrariesRecreation Centers Objective 2.9: Percentage of Montgomery County regional and recreational park facilities with short-term bicycle parking.